camaraproject/SimSwap/documentation/API_documentation/Check_sim_swap_API.md

 In this method the API invoker client is registered as a confidential client with an authorization grant type of client_credentials [[1]](#1).
 The SIM Swap API could also be protected through a 3-legged process, in order to be combined with end user consent gathering, before any personal information is provided.

-Depending on local legal regulation, Network provider may require the 3-legged process to provide simswap information.
+Depending on local legal regulation, Network provider may require the 3-legged process to provide SIM swap information.

 ## 4\.
 API Documentation